 In addition, FINMA has issued a series of circulars setting out its interpretation of the regulatory framework.
-These regulations are complemented by the Federal Act on the Swiss Financial Market Supervisory Authority, which is a framework law governing the supervisory activities and instruments of FINMA.
+These regulations are complemented by the Federal Act on the Swiss n Securities and Derivatives Trading Act and their applicable implementing ordinances.
+From a Swiss law perspective, securities firms may act, on a commercial basis, as:

+Financial Market Supervisory Authority, which is a framework law governing the supervisory activities and instruments of FINMA.

 Pursuant to the Swiss Federal Act on Financial Institutions (FinIA), a Swiss bank may, under its banking licence, act as a securities firm.
-Securities firms' activities are governed by the Swiss Federal Act on Financial Services (FinSA), as well as the Swiss Federal Act on Financial Markets Infrastructures and Market Conduct in Securities and Derivatives Trading Act (FMIA) and their applicable implementing ordinances.
-From a Swiss law perspective, securities firms may act, on a commercial basis, as:
+Securities firms' activities are governed by the Swiss Federal Act on Financial Markets Infrastructures and Market Conduct i

-- market makers; - · brokers operating on a short-term basis for their own accounts; and - brokers acting in their own name for the account of their clients.
+- · market makers; - · brokers operating on a short-term basis for their own accounts; and - brokers acting in their own name for the account of their clients.